gauravpatil123/Interactive-Visualizations/D3 Foundations Pt 2/README.md

 **Datasets**</br>
 I used the [GDP Growth of India](https://www.kaggle.com/datasets/imbikramsaha/indian-gdp) dataset which I found on Kaggle.
 It is a open source and relatively simple and clean dataset, which can be directly used to create charts without any data cleaning.

-I have also uploaded the same dataset in this directory and you can find it in the [data/GDP Growth of India]("data/GDP Growth of India/") directory.
+I have also uploaded the same dataset in this directory and you can find it in the [data/GDP Growth of India](https://github.com/gauravpatil123/Interactive-Visualizations/tree/main/D3%20Foundations%20Pt%202/data/GDP%20Growth%20of%20India) directory.

 **Scripts**</br>
-- India_GDP_Bar_Chart.html
+- India_GDP_Bar_Chart.html</br>
 Runiing this script on a server will create all the charts.

 **Outputs**</br>